Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 ## Executing the Code
 - Make sure the above Software Requirements are satisfied including libraries.
-- For installing libraries, first open Command Prompt(CMD) in Windows or Terminal in Mac OS or other operating systems.
+- For installing libraries, first open Command Prompt(CMD) in Windows or Terminal in Mac OS for other operating systems.
   - For installing numpy, run: **pip3 install numpy**
   - For installing matplotlib, run: **pip3 install matplotlib**
   - For installing mysql-connector-python, run: **pip3 install mysql-connector-python**
 - Download the zip file and unzip it.
 - Open the Folder in any code editor.
-- Navigate to the file: **Final_CS_Project_Code (Version 3.7).py**
+- Navigate to the file: **Main_Code (Version 3.8).py**
 - Press F5 or run the code manually.

 ## Limitations